(c) 2018 David Schmitz.

 Welcome to the Graduate Sport Management Program!

-The Sport Management Graduate Program at San Jose State University is housed in the Department of Kinesiology within the College of Health & Human Sciences.
+The Sport Management Graduate Specialization at San Jose State University is housed in the Department of Kinesiology within the College of Health & Human Sciences.
 There are approximately 100 graduate students in the department, including a cohort of roughly 15 Sport Management students that are accepted into the program annually.
 Students from a variety of disciplines (e.g., Business, Hospitality, Kinesiology, Sociology, etc) are encouraged to apply.

 A major focus of the program is to develop culturally informed professionals capable of management and leadership across the many sport industry professions.
 In addition, the balance between applied research and practical experiences ensures that our graduates have a deep and transferable knowledge base as they enter the job market, as well as potentially influencing sport scholarship by pursuing higher levels of education.

-- Internationally published and supportive faculty.
+- Internationally published and recognized faculty

 - Strategic Location: Access to professional, collegiate, and community sport organizations, as well as influential companies outside the traditional sport scope.